adamcharnock/django-hordak/docs/installation.rst

     Hordak uses `django-mptt`_ to provide the account tree structure.
 It must therefore be listed in ``INSTALLED_APPS`` as shown above.

+If you need different than default values of the ``HORDAK_DECIMAL_PLACES`` and ``HORDAK_MAX_DIGITS`` variables in :ref:`settings <settings>` it is right time to do it before running migrations.
+If you would want to change these values in future, you will have to deal with creating and maintaining your own ``hordak`` migration for that.

 Run the migrations::

     ./manage.py migrate